xainasx/PREDICTION-OF-HEART-DISEASE-USING-MACHINE-LEARNING-ALGORITHMS/README.md

 ## Paper

 The research paper referenced for this project is included in the repository.
-Please refer to the `paper/` directory (or the location you have placed it) for details.
+Please refer to the `Prediction of Heart Diseas.pdf` directory (or the location you have placed it) for details.

 ## Contributing